Lane-G-Smith/Trash-Talking-Discord-Bot/README.md

 ```sh
 git init
 ```
-### Navigate to new git folder in terminal and clone this repository
+### Navigate to the new git folder in the terminal and clone this repository
 ```sh
 git clone https://github.com/Lane-G-Smith/Trash-Talking-Discord-Bot
 ```